PGBSean/Latitude-3580-OpenCore/README.md

 ## The config.plist includes:
 - Support for Ventura (Sonoma coming soon)
 - Mapped USB and Camera (Camera is not suitable for people who has darker skin tone)
-- SecureBootControl is set to MacBookPro 14,1 and ApECID for enhanced security (You do not to enable Secure Boot in the BIOS)
 - Proper HDMI support and display calibration
 - and more...